Alcudia, Majorca, Balearic Islands

 For a proper taste of the Costa del Sol, visitors to Nerja can take part in a cookery class at the local Sticky Fingers Cookery School.
 The classes are aimed at families, meaning that it is a perfect experience for kids too.
 You can cook up a tasty and traditional Andalusian dish before gobbling your creation among your new friends.

-One of the primary attractions of this region is predictably the wonderful expanse of coastline, adorned with white, sandy beaches and sparkling blue seas.
+One of the primary attractions of Nerja holidays is, predictably, the wonderful expanse of coastline, adorned with white, sandy beaches and sparkling blue seas.
 To embrace the sedate ethos of this resort, heading east of Nerja town you’ll find Burrina beach with its mixture of fine sand and pebbles where you can hire sunbeds and relax with a good book.
 If you prefer to get active by the sea the resort has all types of watersports, including water skiing, sailing and scuba diving – providing you with the perfect beach holiday balance.

 The summer months will undoubtedly provide you with the best of the weather, with top temperatures experienced between June and September and an average high of 30C enjoyed in July and August.
 This will treat you to great beach weather, which you’ll welcome once you begin to tick off the 13-strong beach list that awaits you.